janderland/fql/vision.md

 /my/directory("my","tuple",...)=<>
 ```

-Including a variable in the directory section tells FQL to
+Including a variable in the directory tells FQL to perform
-perform the read on all directory paths matching the
+the read on all directory paths matching the schema.
-pattern.

 ```fql
 /<>/directory("my","tuple")=<>